- Aesopic, Libystic and Sybaritic fables

 Anthropomorphism was defined in my post on Vaux-le-Vicomte.
 Moreover, Milo Winter’s illustrations for “The North Wind and the Sun” provide examples of elements disguised as human beings.
 Fabulist Jean de La Fontaine used anthropomorphism: animals, elements, vegetation, mountains.
 In some fables, he featured humans and who were viewed as morally inferior to animals.
-The Man and the Snake (The Man and the Adder or L’Homme et la Couleuvre [X.i or X.1]) is an example of the use of an inferior human being in a fable.
-Fables featuring human beings are called lybistic.
+The Man and the Snake (The Man and the Adder or L’Homme et la Couleuvre [X.1]) is an example of the use of an inferior human being in a fable.
+Fables featuring beasts only are called Æsopic.
+Those featuring human beings interacting with beasts are called Libystic, and those featuring humans only are Sybaritic fables.[I]

-In 1997, in his review of Marc Fumaroli‘s Le Poète et le Roi, Jean de La Fontaine en son temps,” Charles Rosen wrote that “[w]ith La Fontaine’s Fables, we do not have to burrow far under the surface to recognize a discreet opposition to the grandeur of style and the servile obedience wanted by the court, an opposition never openly expressed but manifest on every page.”
-(The New York Review of Books, “The Fabulous La Fontaine,” 18 December 1997.)[i]
-Fables feature speaking animals, but readers know that animals do not speak.
+In 1997, in his review of Marc Fumaroli‘s Le Poète et le Roi, Jean de La Fontaine en son temps, Charles Rosen wrote that “[w]ith La Fontaine’s Fables, we do not have to burrow far under the surface to recognize a discreet opposition to the grandeur of style and the servile obedience wanted by the court, an opposition never openly expressed but manifest on every page.”
+(The New York Review of Books, “The Fabulous La Fontaine,” (18 December 1997.)[II] Fables feature speaking animals, but readers know that animals do not speak just as Louis knows he is not a lion.
 Therein lies the wizardry of beast fables.

 Zoomorphism: Hybrid creatures

 Well-known animals that combine human and animal features are centaurs and the Minotaur.
 Centaurs have the torso of a man or a woman, but their lower body is that of a horse.
-As for the Minotaur, he is the son of Pasiphaë and a bull.
+The Minotaur, he is the son of Pasiphaë and a bull.
 He is therefore a hybrid animal that is kept in a labyrinth built by Daedalus.
-The Minotaur is slain by Theseus who finds his way through the labyrinth using Ariadne thread.
+The Minotaur is slain by Theseus who finds his way through the labyrinth using Ariadne‘s thread.
 Theseus also slays a centaur.
+Zoomorphic animals may belong to a mythology, in which case they have lineage and ancestors.
+Interestingly, angels have wings, but they are otherwise identical to human beings.

 - The dragon‘s characteristics change from culture to culture.
 He is feared in the West, but not in China.